thisisrandy/catan-randomizer/README.md

 - _The Fishermen of Catan_: As described in the manual.
 - _The Rivers of Catan_: As described in the manual.
 - _The Rivers & Lakes of Catan_: Combination of _Rivers_ & _Fishermen_ scenarios.
+  - Starting with the _Rivers_ setup, one grain hex and the 2 & 12 chits have
+    been removed to make way for the lake.
-  - As the 2 & 12 chits go unused, if either of those numbers are rolled or drawn from the Event Card stack, distribute fish to players with cities or settlements adjacent to the lake and then roll/draw again until a number 3-11 comes up.
+  - As the 2 & 12 chits go unused, if either of those numbers are rolled or drawn from the Event Card stack, resolve any events, distribute fish to players with cities or settlements adjacent to the lake, and then roll/draw again until a number 3-11 comes up.
+In the unlikely event that the other of the two 2/12 Event Cards is drawn, resolve it and again distribute fish[^two-twelve-card], but ignore additional 2/12 rolls if playing with dice.
   - If a 2 or 12 Event Card increases any player's resource card count, their card count remains as it was at the beginning of the turn for the purposes of a 7 roll.
 For example, if _Plentiful Year_ (2) is drawn and a player's card